Browse Tax Articles

 H&R Block Tax Professionals relentlessly focus on making sure you profit from every deduction and credit available.

 Finding answers to your tax questions is now less taxing.

-If you find errors or left out information on your original return, file Form 1040X.
-This is the Amended U.S. Individual Income Tax Return.
-By filing an amended return:
+If you find errors or you left out information on your original return, file Form 1040X -- this is the amended federal return.
+By filing an amended return, you might:

 If you're due a refund, the IRS will send it to you after it accepts your amended return.
 If you owe tax, send the amount owed to the IRS along with Form 1040X.
 If you owe interest or a penalty, the IRS will bill you.